haeyamtaiy/Apodemus_research/README.md

 - [Documentation and installation](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

-**Blast the unmapped reads to the whole ncbi nt_v5 database**

-nt_v5 database: This is a nucleotide database which can be obtained through the [ncbi website](https://www.ncbi.nlm.nih.gov/books/NBK537770/)

 # GNU Parallel

 GNU parallel is a shell tool for executing jobs in parallel using one or more computers.
 A job can be a single command or a small script that has to be run for each of the lines in the input.
 The typical input is a list of files, a list of hosts, a list of users, a list of URLs, or a list of tables.
 A job can also be a command that reads from a pipe.
 GNU parallel can then split the input and pipe it into commands in parallel